Hierarchical Experience-informed Navigation for Multi-modal Quadrupedal Rebar Grid Traversal: Multi-modal Planning

 We formulate the above TO as a Sequential Quadratic Program (SQP) and solve through the OCS2 library \cite{farbod_farshidian_and_others_ocs2_nodate}.
 We employ a time horizon of $T = 0.5$ seconds and $N=50$ knot points with maximal 250 iterations.
-For the collision avoidance constraint, we run the Gilbert-Johnson-Keerthi algorithm \cite{gilbert_fast_1988} provided by the HPP-FCL library \cite{noauthor_hpp-fcl_nodate} and use the Pinocchio library for kinematics and dynamics calculations \cite{carpentier_pinocchio_2019}. $\mathbf{x}^{\rm des}$ is generated in two steps, first, the mode constraint functions from constraint (\ref{eq:src_mode}) are used in a contact projection step to project a randomly sampled target configuration into contact satisfying the source and destination modes.
+For the collision avoidance constraint, we run the Gilbert-Johnson-Keerthi algorithm \cite{gilbert_fast_1988} provided by the HPP-FCL library \cite{noauthor_hpp-fcl_nodate}.
+We only check for collisions with the robot's feet to reduce computation time.
+We also use the Pinocchio library for kinematics and dynamics calculations \cite{carpentier_pinocchio_2019}. $\mathbf{x}^{\rm des}$ is generated in two steps, first, the mode constraint functions from constraints (\ref{eq:src_mode}) and (\ref{eq:dst_mode}) are used in a contact projection step to project a randomly sampled target configuration into contact satisfying the source and destination modes.
 If this first step is successful, cubic splines are then synthesized for the swing feet to build out the remainder of $\mathbf{x}^{\rm des}$.
-If the optimal cost of an attempted mode transition is above a threshold $\mathcal{J}_{\rm max}$, then the planning trial is terminated early.
+If the optimal cost of an attempted mode transition is above a threshold $\mathcal{J}_{\rm max}$, then the planning trial is terminated.